 Generally, the different types of cancellation policies do not affect how I book.
-I only reserve an accommodation base on the price and availability.
+I only reserve accommodation base on the price and availability.

-But if you are unsure of your travel plans, book an Airbnb accommodation with a flexible cancellation policy.
+But if you are unsure of your travel plans, book an Airbnb rental with a flexible cancellation policy.
 So if you have to cancel, you will get all your money back minus some fee.
 Check the specific cancellation policy for more details.

 And if you have to book a long-term stay (i.e. more than 28 days), the cancellation policy automatically defaults to long-term, meaning if you cancel your reservation, you are required to pay the host 30 days following the cancellation date or up to the end date of the original booking.

 When you book a long-term stay, be confident that you will stay and not cancel the booking.

 12. Negotiate with your host for a last-minute stay and long-term stay

 Negotiating the price with your Airbnb host is possible.
 On a specific listing, instead of clicking the “book” button, scroll down and click the “contact host” button.
 In the next screen, you can enter the dates you required, and your message.
 This is where you introduce yourself and ask if the host is willing to negotiate the price.
 When the host replies, he/she will tell you if the accommodation is available and at what cost.
 The host may even lower the price so you can either accept the new amount or find other accommodation.